Vietnam with Jamie Bissonnette

 4. What travel documents are needed?

-U.S. citizens are required to obtain a visa before traveling into Vietnam.
-It is your responsibility to obtain this required travel document; please visit the Vietnam International Travel Information page on travel.state.gov for step-by-step instructions on how to obtain a Vietnamese visa.
-Additionally, a valid passport with at least six months of validity remaining beyond the date of your arrival is required.
-For citizens of other countries, please check with your local Vietnamese embassy or consulate for information and requirements.
+US citizens are required to obtain a visa before traveling to Vietnam.
+It is your responsibility to obtain this required travel document; please visit the US Embassy in Vietnam visa information page for step-by-step instructions on how to obtain a Vietnamese visa.
+Additionally, your passport must be valid for six months beyond your arrival date.

 5. Do I need to pay a solo traveler supplement?